Pantelis Kapetanos

-Pantelis Kapetanos (Παντελής Καπετάνος; born 8 June 1983) is a Greek former professional footballer who played as a striker and is known for his last minute goals and for the tendency to score them with his head, which he celebrates by covering his forehead with his forearm.
+Pantelis Kapetanos (Παντελής Καπετάνος; born 8 June 1983) is a former Greek professional footballer who played as a striker and is known for his last minute goals and for his tendency to score them with his head, which he celebrates by covering his forehead with his forearm.

 Club career

 Kapetanos started his career in his native Greece, playing for Kozani, Iraklis and AEK Athens, with whom he competed in the UEFA Champions' League.

 Steaua București

 In July 2008 he joined Steaua București on a free transfer, signing a one-year contract.
 In his first season at Steaua, Kapetanos was the club's top scorer with Bogdan Stancu, scoring 11 goals.
 The Steaua board extended his contract for two years, and he finished the 2009–10 season as the club's leading scorer in Liga I, with 15 goals, and in all competitions, with 19 goals.

 In January 2011 his contract with Steaua was terminated, as the team did not want to pay his high salary.